 For information on how monetary gold might be imported into China by the military please read my post China’s Gold Army.

-8) The SGE chairman has stated only consumers buy gold over his exchange.
-On the LBMA Bullion Market Forum in Singapore on 25 June, 2014, a speech was delivered by Xu Luode, then Chairman of the Shanghai Gold Exchange.
-Let’s read a snippet from Xu:
+9) The SGE chairman has stated only consumers buy gold over his exchange.
+On the LBMA Forum in Singapore on June 25, 2014, a speech was delivered by Xu Luode, then Chairman of the Shanghai Gold Exchange.
+Below is a snippet from Xu:

 Last year, China imported 1,540 tonnes of gold.
 Such imports, together with the 430 tonnes of gold we produced ourselves, means that we have, in effect, supplied approximately 2,000 tonnes of gold last year.

 The 2,000 tonnes of gold were consumed by consumers in China.
 Of course, we all know that the Chinese ‘dama’ [middle-aged women] accounts for a significant proportion in purchasing gold.
 So last year, our gold exchange’s inventory reduced by nearly 2,200 tonnes, of which 200 tonnes was recycled gold.